Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: System architecture and how to use

 \subsubsection{\textrm{The device structures}}

-The device structures \texttt{dev} and \texttt{dev$\_$ihalf} are required by the master function \texttt{df} to reference material properties at each spatial grid point when solving the equations. \texttt{build$\_$device} and \texttt{build$\_$property} are called during creation of the parameters object to build two structures: \texttt{dev}, defined on the integer grid intervals ($x_i$), is used to define the initial conditions only, while \texttt{dev$\_$ihalf}, defined on the subintervals ($x_{i+\frac{1}{2}}$), is used by the \texttt{pdepe} solver function. \texttt{build$\_$property} enables the user to specify different types of interface grading for each property listed in \texttt{build$\_$device}.
-At present there are four grading option types:
+\texttt{build$\_$device} and \texttt{build$\_$property} are called during creation of the parameters object to build two important data structures, which we call the `device structures': \texttt{dev}, defined on the integer grid intervals ($x_i$), is used to determine the initial conditions only, while \texttt{dev$\_$sub}, defined on the subintervals ($x_{i+\frac{1}{2}}$), is used by the \texttt{pdepe} solver function. \texttt{dev} and \texttt{dev$\_$sub} contain arrays defining all spatially varying properties at every location within the device including the interfacial regions. \texttt{build$\_$property} enables the user to specify different types of interface grading for each property listed in \texttt{build$\_$device}.
+At present there are four generic grading option types: